NuvanaClub/Source-Code/CONTRIBUTING.md

-# 🤝 Contributing to Weed Wiki
+# 🤝 Contributing to Nuvana Club

-Thank you for your interest in contributing to Weed Wiki!
-We're excited to work with the community to make Weed Wiki even better! 🌿✨
+Thank you for your interest in contributing to Nuvana Club!
+We're excited to work with the community to make Nuvana Club even better! 🌿✨

 ## 🎯 How to Contribute